ChrisHilborne/Madrid-Covid-Radar/README.md

 # Madrid-Covid-Radar

-A Spring-Boot / React web-app made to fetch covid-19 data from La Communidad de Madrid API and serve it to clients in an  easy-to-undersand way.
+A Spring-Boot server  made to fetch covid-19 data from La Communidad de Madrid API - process it and serve it up as a RESTful API.

 ## Why make it?

-I've made this app to continue learning Java and Spring-Boot, Javascript and React and webdev in general.
+I've made this app to continue learning Java and Spring-Boot.
+I've also decided to make it because at the time the municipal government in Madrid had not made the data available in an easy-to-understand form.

 ## Licence
 MIT